syncfusion-content/maui-docs/MAUI/LinearProgressBar/getting-started.md

 N>
 * Get the complete getting started sample from `GitHub` link.
-* Refer to our `.NET MAUI progress bar` feature tour page for its groundbreaking feature representations.
+* Refer to our `.NET MAUI linear progress bar` feature tour page for its groundbreaking feature representations.